openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ![Rotating Triangle Brush](images/intrographics_rotatingtrianglebrush.png "Results of using the rotating triangle brush")

-See how ofVec2f simplifies your life?
-(Or at least your code.)
-If you were to move that rotation code to *after* we shifted the triangle to the mouse position, the code wouldn't work very nicely.
+See how `ofVec2f` simplifies your life (or at least your code)?
+If we were to move that rotation code to *after* we shifted the triangle to the mouse position, the code wouldn't work very nicely.
 The way we are using `rotate` assumes that we want to rotate all of our points around the origin, which is (0,0).
-But there is an alternate way to use `rotate` where you pass in two paramters: the rotation angle and a pivot point.
-So you could shift your triangle to the mouse position and then use `p1.rotate(rotation, mousePos)` - everything would work just fine!
+But there is an alternate way to use `rotate()` where we pass in two parameters: the rotation angle and a pivot point.
+We could shift our triangle to the mouse position and then use `p1.rotate(rotation, mousePos)` - everything would work just fine!

 We're getting there!
 Next step, let's integrate this code into our prior approach of drawing multiple shapes that are offset from the mouse position: